Dr James Hillson

-For the 2016-17 academic year, I am the convenor of the Gothic Art and Architecture in France, c.
+For the 2016-17 academic year, I was convenor of the Gothic Art and Architecture in France, c.
 1100-1300 course in the History of Art Department.

 At present my research focuses on Gothic architecture in northwestern Europe, primarily from the twelfth to fourteenth centuries.
 My doctoral thesis, entitled St Stephen's Chapel Westminster: Architecture, Decoration and Politics in the Reigns of Henry III and the Three Edwards (1227-1363), focused on interactions between architecture and politics in English royal patronage.
 Using a combination of material evidence, antiquarian prints and drawings and medieval financial accounts, my thesis used St Stephen’s to explore the economic, social and iconographic consequences of political decisions for a king’s building projects.
 In the process I have proposed a more iterative design process for Gothic buildings, responsive to accidents of domestic and international political affairs as much as the personalities and inclinations of the monarchs and masons who built them.
 I am presently preparing this thesis for publication.

 In addition, over the course of my Research Fellowship at Emmanuel I intend to embark on a new project – the study of international stylistic transfer in Northwestern Europe between 1100 and 1400.
 By reconsidering the limitations and potential of language, drawing and travel for transferring artistic ideas across long distances, I aim to develop new frameworks for understanding style in this formative period of European architecture.
 This also involves a systematic reappraisal of existing stylistic categories, in particular their establishment during the 19th and 20th centuries, and a close study of contemporary and medieval concepts of copying, transmission and images.